Our Team

 Foster Navigator

 Danielle graduated from the City University of New York’s John Jay College of Criminal Justice with a Bachelor’s degree in Deviant Behavior and Social Control, and a minor in Sociology.
-She relocated from Brooklyn, NY to West Palm Beach in 2016, and shockingly misses the colder weather that the Northeast brings.
-Danielle enjoys spending time with her family, and has one energetic daughter who keeps her on her toes.
+She relocated from Brooklyn, NY to West Palm Beach in 2016, and shockingly misses the cold weather that the Northeast brings.
+Danielle enjoys spending time with her family, and has two energetic children who keep her on the soccer field!

 Jakinda B.